Oliver Whyte

-Oliver Edward Brymer Whyte (born 20 January 2000) is a New Zealand footballer who plays as a midfielder for Finnish club Haka.
+Oliver Edward Brymer Whyte (born 20 January 2000) is a New Zealand footballer who plays as a midfielder for Gibraltar Football League club Manchester 62.

 Career

 In 2018, Whyte joined the youth academy of Portuguese side Rio Ave from the Wellington Phoenix academy.
 In 2019, he was freely transferred to Team Wellington in New Zealand.
 In 2020, he moved to Turkish second tier club İstanbulspor.

 In 2021, Whyte joined Miramar Rangers (an amateur Wellington based club).
 After a disappointing stint with the Wellington Phoenix Reserves he was freely transferred to Finnish club Haka.

+In August 2025 White joined Manchester 62.